Immersive Sound Exhibition by Indigenous Artist at Pennsbury Manor

 .
 Photo Credit: Contributed.

-Attendees are welcome to explore Young’s innovative immersive sound installation, nkwiluntàmën: I long for it; I am lonesome for it (such as the sound of a drum), on the Pennsbury grounds before the presentation.
+Attendees were welcomed to explore Young’s innovative immersive sound installation, nkwiluntàmën: I long for it; I am lonesome for it (such as the sound of a drum), on the Pennsbury grounds before his presentation.

-At the program, Young will perform an adaptation of his work “Welcome to Lenapehoking” and discuss his experience creating nkwiluntàmën, inviting audience questions.
+At the program, Young will performed an adaptation of his work “Welcome to Lenapehoking” and discussed his experience creating nkwiluntàmën, inviting audience questions.

 Pictured Above: The installation program by Young.
 Photo Credit: Contributed.